Random Access in Grammar-Compressed Strings: Optimal Trade-Offs in Almost All Parameter Regimes: Introduction

-\paragraph{Lower Bound.} We prove \cref{thm:lower} in the cell-probe model, formulated in terms of \emph{certificates} by Wang and Yin~\cite{Wang2014}, which capture even \emph{non-deterministic} query algorithms.
-We use a reduction from Blocked Lopsided Set Disjointness (BLSD)~\cite{P11}, extending the construction of Verbin and Yu~\cite{VY13} (behind the lower bound discussed in Footnote~\ref{foot:VY13}) by introducing a tunable splitting parameter~$Q$.
-The key trick is that, instead of answering a single BLSD query using one \RA query in a very highly compressible string ($g\approx \log^2 n$), we answer it using $Q$ \RA queries in a moderately compressible string (roughly $g \approx Q \log^2 \frac{n}{Q}$).
-This simple idea not only recovers the more influential lower bound of~\cite{VY13} (for $\smash{n^{\Omega(1)}\le g \le n^{1-\Omega(1)}}$) but also readily generalizes it to almost all parameter regimes.
-The original proof of Verbin and Yu~\cite{VY13} also ultimately relies on the hardness of BLSD, but it involves a long chain of reductions from~\cite{P11,VY13}.
-If we aimed directly for a lower bound against randomized algorithms, we would have to be careful since the errors would accumulate across all $Q$ \RA queries.
-Thanks to the more powerful setting of certificates (non-deterministic cell-probe queries), this technical issue disappears, and the main annoyance is to map between all the parameters involved in the reduction.
+\paragraph{Lower Bound.} We prove \cref{thm:lower} in the \emph{nondeterministic cell-probe model}, formulated in terms of \emph{certificates} by Wang and Yin~\cite{Wang2014}, as well as in the \emph{randomized cell-probe model with two-sided bounded error}.
+We use a reduction from Blocked Lopsided Set Disjointness (BLSD)~\cite{P11}, extending the construction of Verbin and Yu~\cite{VY13} behind the lower bound discussed in Footnote~\ref{foot:VY13} by introducing a tunable splitting parameter~$Q$.
+The key idea is that, instead of answering a single BLSD query using one \RA query in a highly compressible string ($g\approx \log^2 n$), we answer it using $Q$ \RA queries in a moderately compressible string (roughly $g \approx Q \log^2 \frac{n}{Q}$).
+This simple idea not only recovers the other lower bound of~\cite{VY13} (for $\smash{n^{\Omega(1)}\le g \le n^{1-\Omega(1)}}$) but also readily generalizes it to almost all parameter regimes.
+The original proof of Verbin and Yu~\cite{VY13} also ultimately relies on the hardness of BLSD, but it passes through a several-step chain of reductions from~\cite{P11,VY13}.
+In the randomized setting, errors could accumulate across all $Q$ \RA queries, so our reduction uses an extra subroutine that repeats some queries using multiple copies of the data structure in order to derive a bounded-error communication protocol for BLSD that violates the lower bound of~\cite{P11}.
+No such subroutine appears in~\cite{P11}, which is why their randomized cell-probe lower bounds only work in the zero-error models.
+In the nondeterministic setting, this issue disappears; the remaining annoyance, shared with the randomized setting, is the amount of calculations needed to map between all the parameters in the reduction.